STEllAR-GROUP/cccl/docs/thrust/developer/cmake_options.rst

 5. `TBB Specific CMake Options <#tbb-specific-cmake-options>`__
    Options that control TBB compilation.
 Only available when one or more configurations targets the TBB system.
+6. `HPX Specific CMake Options <#hpx-specific-cmake-options>`__
+   Options that control HPX compilation.
+Only available when one or more configurations targets the HPX system.

 Generic CMake Options
 ---------------------